ziso1011/llvm-project/README.md

 - `LOG_THREAD_FINISH` : Enables logging if a thread is finished (implemented in `tsan_rtl_thread.cpp`).
 - `LOG_MUTEX_EPOCH_INCREMENTS`: Enables logging of epoch increments in the mutex (implemented in `tsan_rtl_mutex.cpp`).
 - `LOG_MUTEX_ACTIONS`: Enables logging of actions in the mutex (implemented in `tsan_rtl_mutex.cpp`).
+- `LOG_THREAD_EPOCH`: Enables logging of the thread epochs on the different events (impelemented in the respective files)

 **After making any changes, the project must also be recompiled !!!**